GET HELP HIDE SITE

 It’s important for your child to spend lots of time every day on the floor playing in different positions.

 The Association of Paediatric Chartered Physiotherapists doesn’t recommend the use of baby walkers and door bouncers.
 Baby bouncers and baby walkers can actually delay a child’s ability to learn to pull to stand and to stand without help.
-This is because they support the child in a position they’re not developmentally ready for and don’t allow the child the opportunity to develop strength in the right muscles.
-Because you have to lift them in and out of the equipment they can’t learn how to move in and out of standing for themselves.

 Once your child is confident in standing, they’ll be keen to explore by taking steps.
 They will usually side step along furniture first.